What to expect from your first Ironman event

 1. Fancy bikes

 Most triathletes are cyclists first and foremost.
 They love their bikes and obsess over details like shaving 20g of weight off their bottle holders.
 Some of the bikes look more like rocket ships.
 The good news is you absolutely do not need an expensive bike to take part and do well.
-Wiggle do a good line in cheerfully priced road bikes that will get you from A to B in no time.
+Wiggle do a good line in cheerfully priced road bikes that will get you from A to B in no time or check in with your work to see if you’re signed up for the cycle2work scheme.

 2. Free stash

 The Ironman brand is so strong that it often gets confused with the Iron distance category.
-That makes the stash desirable.
-As part of your entry you get a t-shirt, swim cap and rucksack, as well as a finisher’s t-shirt at the end.
-And there’s also plenty more you can purchase at a premium on the weekend.
+That’s what makes their stash so desirable.
+As part of your entry you get a t-shirt, swim cap, rucksack, and of course that all important finisher’s t-shirt at the end.
+And there’s also plenty more you can purchase at a premium on the weekend of the event.

 3. Lots of nutrition